Northstrix/entry-assignment-for-cyberia/README.md

 7. Access the dashboard:

-    - Open `/owner-dashboard` in your browser.
+    - Open the `/owner-dashboard` route.

 8. Create owner account: